represented by the Clerk of Executive Council

 SECTION 8 – EXPENSES

-8.1 Employee shall be reimbursed for all reasonable traveling and other expenses actually and properly incurred by her in connection with her duties hereunder in accordance with the provisions of Manitoba’s policies and procedures on claiming such expenses.
+8.1 Employee shall be reimbursed for all reasonable traveling and other expenses actually and properly incurred by him in connection with his duties hereunder in accordance with the provisions of Manitoba’s policies and procedures on claiming such expenses.

 SECTION 9 – OWNERSHIP OF INFORMATION, ETC.